bahmutov/ban-sensitive-files/README.md

 }
 ```

-* When using from a CI you probably want to check all filenames
+* When using from a CI you probably want to check all filenames `npm run ban -- -f`

-    npm run ban -f

 * You can use the checker from another module